 - 4 tablespoons butter

-- Melt butter in non-stick skillet over medium heat.
+- Melt butter in a medium-sized non-stick skillet over medium heat.

 - Add flour and stir until bubbly.

 - Whisk in milk.
-Continue stirring until mixture is slightly thickened.
-Add green chilies and remove from heat.
+Continue stirring until the mixture is slightly thickened.
+Add green chiles and remove the pan from heat.

 Making sauce in the microwave

 - Place butter in a microwave-safe Pyrex pitcher.
 Melt in the microwave on HIGH for about 1 minute.